FAQ's - Summer Camp

 What if we have participants who cannot afford to pay for camp? +

-Scholarship money is available.
+Scholarship funding is available.
 It is a limited fund, however.
-Please inquire with our Guest Services Director at 616-717-5571 about scholarships.
+Please inquire with us at 616-717-5571 about scholarships.